GSA/fpki-guides/pages/fpki_certificate_profiles.md

 * Guidance for certificates issued under policies cross-certified with the Federal Bridge Certification Authority (FBCA).
 * Formats and semantics from RFC 5280<sup>[1](#1)</sup> to maximize interoperability across federal and external PKI communities.

-Eighteen (18) certificate profiles covered by the _Common Policy CP_ are defined, as well as two profiles for the Online Certificate Status Protocol (OCSP) Responses and Certificate Revocation Lists (CRLs).
+Eighteen (18) certificate profiles covered by the _Common Policy CP_ are defined, as well as the profiles for the Online Certificate Status Protocol (OCSP) Responses and Certificate Revocation Lists (CRLs).

 ## Certificate and Extensions Profile Worksheets